ANNIE GET YOUR GUN

-May 10, 1949: Judy’s last day of filming was to be devoted to “I’m An Indian Too” but progressed as detailed in the memo from Al Jennings to Walter Strohm, dated May 10, 1949:
+May 10, 1949: What turned out to be Judy’s last day of filming was to be devoted to more filming of the “I’m An Indian Too” number, but progressed as detailed in the memo from Al Jennings to Walter Strohm, dated May 10, 1949:

 At 7:30AM today Miss Garland called me and said that she had overslept.
 She also complained that she wasn’t feeling well and had spent a very bad night, and didn’t know whether or not she would be able to come to the studio.
 After fifteen minutes of conversation with her she said that she was feeling better and would come in to the studio but that she might be a little late.

 At 8:30AM Dorothy Pondell [sic], makeup woman for Miss Garland, called me and said that Miss Garland just spoke to her on the phone and said that she would be late for work at the studio but that she would be in.z

 At 9:20AM Miss Garland called the stage and told me once again that she was coming in and would be in the studio by 10AM

 At 9:30AM Mr. Alton had finished rehearsing the dancers in new routine for the shot to be made with Miss Garland, and we were now waiting for Miss Garland as there was nothing else to shoot.
 Had Miss Garland been on the set on time Mr. Alton could have rehearsed with her.